 It’s predictable.
 Every 9/11, there’s two responses.
 The over the top star spangled .gifs proclaiming we’ll never forget (despite the fact we totally will), and the snarky “Heh, you actually care about this country?
 What about the [insert X event that they largely simplify and pretend is somehow unique to the history of the United States]???
 Huh?
 Just blew your mind didn’t I?”

-Whataboutery isn’t just a local sport in Northern Ireland and similar such locales.
+Whataboutery isn’t just a local sport in Northern Ireland.
 It’s now an international pastime.

 If no one takes the bait, you can always post it on every Facebook status about 9/11 you find with, “Oh yeah, well what about Chile?
 Ever think of that?”